WASP-System/central/wasp-doc/src/sphinx/plugin/source/eclipse.rst

    </bean>

 In the above example two properties called *foobar* and *name* are being set.
 The *foobar* property value is intended to be an evaluated property.
 In the
-Wasp System, custom and system properties are both defined in the *wasp-config* plugin in the *src/main/resources/\*.properties* files.
+Wasp System, custom and system properties are both defined in the *wasp-config* plugin within the *src/main/resources/\*.properties* files.
 In this example, one of these files is expected to contain the line "wasp.config.foobar=My Foo Plugin".
 Thus, during bean instantiation, the *${wasp.config.foobar}* placeholder is replaced with the String value "My Foo Plugin".
 The *name* property value is obtained by evaluating a `Spring Expression Language (SpEL)
 <http://static.springsource.org/spring/docs/3.0.x/reference/expressions.html>`_ construct.
 In this case, it assumes a bean called "picard" is defined, and